xeolabs/xeometry-guide/panningTheCamera.md

 Panning translates _eye_ and _look_ in unison, and does not affect _up_.

 Panning offsets are incremental, ie. relative to the camera's current position.
-As you rotate, translate and pan the camera, the only state that it retains is its current _eye_, _look_ and _up_ properties.

 ### Examples